kaiostech/gecko-b2g/b2g/chrome/content/embedding/web-view.md

 - `scrollToTop(smooth = true) : void` : scrolls to the top of the document.
 - `scrollToBottom(smooth = true) : void` : scrolls to the bottom of the document.
 - `stop() : void` : stops the current page loading.
+- `toggleReaderMode() : void` : toggles the reader mode view of the current page if possible.

 ## Properties